link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 **Column-Oriented Stores** are well-suited for **analytical workloads**, particularly those in the **OLAP**
 ([Online Analytical Processing](https://en.wikipedia.org/wiki/Online_analytical_processing)) domain.
-These workloads typically involve reading a few columns across a large number of rows—perfect for columnar optimization.
+These workloads typically involve reading a few columns across a large number of rows, perfect for columnar optimization.

 However, this design is not ideal for **OLTP** ([Online Transaction Processing](https://en.wikipedia.org/wiki/Online_transaction_processing)) use cases, where full row access is frequent.